aikosumarno/ACED/README.md

 - As a user I want to be able to delete a card from my deck of flashcards.
 - As a user I want to be able to edit the details of a card in my deck of flashcards.
 - As a user I want to be able to add a new deck of flashcards into my collection.
+- As a user I want to be able to track how well I have studied the card.